jfo/muhblog/src/post/stdwrite.md

 ```

 But it's telling you that you passed a `Thing` to the method.
 This is the
-important point: Calling methods on an instantiated struct implicitly passes
+important point: "instance methods" have special access to "instance variables"
-`self` as the first argument to that method.
-That's all the magic there is
+because they have a reference to the struct they are being called on, that's
-here.
+all.
+That's all the magic there is here.

-> Note that there is _also_ nothing special about the word '_self_' here, it is
+> Note that there is _also_ nothing special about the word '_self_', it is
 > just a conventional variable name.

 For completeness, the other direction: